matrix-org/matrix-spec-proposals/proposals/3845-expanding-policy-rooms-to-reputation.md

 after taking into account several sources.
 For instance, a community may decide to adopt a policy through which a user is banned from the entire community if they behave as a troll on at least three of their rooms.
-If they behave as a troll in a single room, they should perhaps get away with a warning, or perhaps be muted for 15 minutes, etc.
+If they behave as a troll in a single room, they should perhaps get away with a warning, or perhaps be muted for 15 minutes, or lose the ability to post links and images, etc.

 To achieve this, we need two mechanisms:
 - a mechanism to store, publish and share the *opinion* of a community (or a single user) on an entity;